-Kindly be informed that we are in the process of updating this page to provide you with the most accurate and valuable information regarding abortion in Bolivia.
-Please feel free to explore the current version, but we ask for your understanding regarding any potential inaccuracies.
+We’re excited to let you know that we’re in the process of updating this page to bring you the most accurate and valuable information about abortion in Bolivia!
+Please feel free to check out the current version, and we really appreciate your understanding if you come across any inaccuracies.
+Thank you for your patience!

 In Bolivia, the legal and social landscape surrounding abortion is complex.
 Abortion is largely restricted, with limited exceptions, which contributes to a culture of stigma and fear surrounding the issue.
 The severe penalties associated with abortion not only criminalize women who seek to terminate a pregnancy but also highlight the broader implications for women’s rights and health in the country.